Skip to main content

 Canvas and Turnitin have tools to support assessment.
 These are particularly useful for providing immediate feedback, increasing the accessibility of feedback, and are great for feeding back on large cohorts.

 You may wish to take a holistic look at how you approach feedback in your modules/programme.
 There are some practical tools which can help you use the feedback functions in Canvas as well as some tools for looking at feedback in your modules or programme.
-Taking a little time to explore the functions in these tools may save you time and help support more personalised feedback, which is of the highest value to students.
+Taking a little time to explore the functions of these tools may save you time and help support more personalised feedback, which is of the highest value to students.

 Assessment Feedback tools in Canvas